AUDIO VERSION: YouTube Podbean

 By obedience to the truth, having purified yourselves for sincere love of the brothers, love one another earnestly from a pure heart, since you have been born again—not of perishable seed but of imperishable—through the living and enduring word of God.
 (1 Pet.
 1:22-23)

 No, no, no. Humans do not “purify” themselves, they’re not capable of having a “pure heart,” and they’re not “born again” by the word of God.
 It is through submission that we are saved, not by works or by conjuring up warm feelings towards our fellow humans (see Salvation Q&A).
-You’ll find the New Testament authors spend way too much time talking about the importance of loving other created beings and not nearly enough time talking about the importance of loving God (see Applying 1 Corinthians 13: A Love that Misses the Mark).
+You’ll find the New Testament authors spend way too much time talking about the importance of loving other created beings and not nearly enough time talking about the importance of loving God.

 “Born again” simply means “being accepted by God” the way Peter is using it here.
 But does being born again really make you go from perishable to imperishable?
 No, this is metaphorical language which you shouldn’t take literally.
 Every human is “imperishable” in the sense that we will all continue to live on after our bodies die.
 Souls in Hell are very much alive, as are souls in Heaven.
 So we really don’t choose between eternal “life” or “death.”
 Eternal life is a given—it’s just a question of where we will spend that life.
 Will we spend it in Heaven or Hell?
 On the right or wrong side of God’s wrath?